 Section 2.
 Number, Tenure, Qualifications:

-The number of members on the Board of Directors shall be comprised of: Individuals who have been duly elected to hold the offices of President, Immediate Past President, Vice President, Secretary, Treasurer, Member-Elect, Ice Scheduler Director of Girls and (2) Tony Kent Arena Reps.
-Each shall have voting privileges.
+The number of members on the Board of Directors shall be comprised of: Individuals who have been duly elected to hold the offices of President, Immediate Past President, Vice President, Secretary, Treasurer, Member-Elect, Ice Scheduler Director of Girls and (2) Tony Kent Arena Reps and other positions as determined necessary by Board of Directors to fulfill the needs of the organization.
+All elected members of the Board of Directors shall have one voting privilege.
 Tenure of all members of the Board of Directors is one year.
-The President may appoint such other non-voting positions, including Equipment Manager, Coaching Director, Mite Director, Goalie Director, and League Representatives, or any other position they seem fit to appoint.
+If needed after an election and during the course of the season, the President may appoint such other non-voting positions they see fit to appoint.
 This may fluctuate from year to year.
 These positions are to assist the Board with its duties.
 The President may appoint one or more assistant clerks and one or more assistant treasurers, as it deems desirable with such members having the authority to perform duties as prescribed from time to time by the Board of Directors.

 Section 3.
 Nominations:

 Nominations of candidates for election shall be made by any member in good standing.
 Nominations must be communicated to the Secretary no later than 30 days prior to the election.
 The Secretary shall post said nominations, at Tony Kent Arena and on the YD website, no later than 30 days prior to the election.
 Any member in good standing is eligible for any position.